AxisCommunications/body-worn-integration-api/README.md

 ### Object addressing

 The Swift API implements 3 levels that can be used for addressing: `Account`, `Container` and `Object`.
-The `Account` corresponds to the login specified by a `BlobAPIKey` and `BlobAPIUserName` in the connection file (see below).
+The `Account` corresponds to the login specified by a `BlobAPIKey` and `BlobAPIUserName` in the connection file (see [Connection API](#connection-api-set-up-a-connection-to-the-content-destination)).
 The `Container` is the top level directory in a file path, the `Object` is the rest of the path and may include multiple slashes.

 ### Data structure